Measuring Information Transfer in Neural Networks: The Information Transfer Measure

 \subsection{Connection Between $L_{IT}$ and Performance Metrics}

-For classification task with cross-entropy loss function, the prequential coding curve (``codelength - example id n'') is very close to the ``validation loss - dataset size'' curve (Figure \ref{fig:app_Landval}):
+For classification tasks with cross-entropy loss function, the prequential coding curve (codelength per example as a function of example index) is very close to the ``validation loss - dataset size'' curve (Figure \ref{fig:app_Landval}):

 Therefore, $L^{\text{preq}}$ can be interpreted as an integration of the ``validation loss - dataset size'' curve.
-Especially, $L_{IA}$ can be interpreted as ``how fast'' the validation loss deceases as we increase dataset size $n$.
+Especially, $L_{IA}$ can be interpreted as comparing ``how fast'' the validation loss deceases as we increase dataset size $n$.
 Faster decease of the validation loss symbolizes the model has more prior knowledge about the task.

-Compare the coding curve of two initial models $\theta_A$ and $\theta_B$ on CIFAR-10 in Figure \ref{fig:app_compare}, we see that both model converge to roughly the same performance, but $\theta_B$ requires much less examples to reach a certain level of performance.
+Compare the coding curve when using two models $\theta_A$ and $\theta_B$ as initialization on CIFAR-10 in Figure \ref{fig:app_compare}, we see that both model converge to roughly the same performance, but $\theta_B$ requires much less examples to reach a given level of performance.
 This indicates that $\theta_B$ has more information about the task than $\theta_A$ (in fact, in this example $\theta_B$ has been pretrained on a subtask of CIFAR-10).
-This is also given by the information advantage $L_{IA}$ of $\theta_B$ over $\theta_A$.
+This can also be given by the information advantage $L_{IA}$ of $\theta_B$ over $\theta_A$.